marrcaburgh/godot-uid-fixer/README.md

 # godot-uid-fixer
-Fixes the UID error in godot (only in current directory)
+Fixes the UID error in godot

 # Known issues
 Sometimes inserts '@^' into the string, causing the uid to be unusable.
 (Fixed)